majacQ/rails/guides/source/association_basics.md

 INSERT INTO "vehicles" ("type", "color", "price") VALUES ('Car', 'Red', 10000)
 ```

-Querying car records will just search for vehicles that are cars:
+Querying car records will search only for vehicles that are cars:

 ```ruby
 Car.all